FushenYang/effect-hello/README.md

 # effect-hello
-Learning full-stack Effect.ts with Solid.js and TanStac
+Learning full-stack Effect.ts with Solid.js and TanStack